REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Introduction

-Experimental results reveal that employing only the length reward in online RL leads to a substantial performance degradation.
-In contrast, both the reflection model and the reflection reward significantly improve performance and prevent non-reflective behavior.
+Results reveal that employing only the length reward leads to substantial performance degradation.
+In contrast, both the reflection model and the reflection reward improve performance and prevent non-reflective behavior.
 The reflection reward is better at maintaining performance, while the reflection model achieves higher efficiency.
-Combining both approaches achieves a 35\% response shortening on all datasets without performance reduction, and 44\% on easier datasets.
-Further analysis demonstrates that these improvements stem from maintaining the reflection tendency on difficult questions and appropriately reducing reflection on simple questions without losing reflection ability.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item We design an efficient overthinking detection method, enabling small models to perform this task.
-Furthermore, we train a \textbf{reflection model} for the online generation of shorter response revisions, facilitating both parallel sampling and sequential revision to achieve more efficient scaling. \item We design a \textbf{reflection reward} to prevent non-reflective behavior in online RL and significantly enhance model performance compared to using length reward only. \item Results demonstrate that each method reduces inference cost while preserving model performance.
-Combining both methods achieves a 35\% response shortening without performance degradation, reducing the reflection frequency for simple questions while maintaining it for difficult ones. \end{itemize}
+Combining the approaches achieves a 36\% response shortening across all datasets without performance reduction.
+Further analysis demonstrates these improvements stem from maintaining the reflection tendency on difficult questions and appropriately reducing reflection on easy questions without losing reflection ability.
+Our contributions are: \begin{itemize}[leftmargin=10pt] \item We design an efficient overthinking detection method, enabling small models to perform this task.
+Furthermore, we train a \textbf{reflection model} for the online generation of shorter response revisions, facilitating both parallel sampling and sequential revision to achieve more efficient scaling. \item We design a \textbf{reflection reward} to prevent non-reflective behavior in online RL and significantly enhance model performance compared to using only the length reward. \item Results demonstrate that each method reduces inference cost while preserving model performance.
+Combining both methods achieves a 36\% response shortening without performance degradation. \end{itemize}